-Coromandel Peninsula, is home to some of the North Island's most spectacular natural sights, including the world famous Cathedral Cove, featured in the film Chronicles of Narnia: Prince Caspian.
+The Coromandel is home to some of the North Island's most spectacular sights, including the world famous Cathedral Cove.
 Here the soft white rock has eroded away to create a magnificent archway connecting two secluded coves.
-A rocky island pinnacle completes the picture making it one of the Coromandel's most photogenic spots.

 Journey down the peninsula to Thames where you will find one of New Zealand's Great Cycling Trails.
 Following a historic railway route from Thames to Waihi, the Hauraki Rail Trail is rich with gold mining history and stunning scenery.
 One highlight is the spectacular Owharoa Falls.